Mountain Leaders QMD Week Snowdonia

 to get 4-6 days of 'Quality Mountain Days' towards ML Training log books, or some proper mountain days out with mountain people if you're already qualified.

-We'll decide activities on the first night and as we go along, weather dependent.
+We'll decide activities on the second night and as we go along, weather dependent.
 We'll probably do a full group QMD walk the first day.
 Then we might do:

 - Full and small group QMD walks like Snowdon horseshoe;

 - Grade 1 scrambles in small groups up Tryfan or similar;

 - Do your own thing and take a day solo or in pairs;

 - Have a day off and gear shop and lounge in Llanberis or Capel Curig; or

 - Just head out the door and walk Moel Eilio.